bramca/dotfiles/README.md

 This repo contains configuration files for multiple text editors on multiple OS'es.

 # Folder structure
-The folders are divided per text editor, underneath the editor folder are subfolders per OS. example
+The folders are divided per text editor, underneath the editor folder are subfolders per OS.<br>

+example
 ``` text
 ├── doom_emacs
 │   ├── macos